2017 Premier’s Anzac Spirit School Prize Essay – Sister Evelyn Claire Trestrail

 Sister Evelyn Claire Trestrail was born in the town of Clare in South Australia, on December 10, 1887, and was the eldest of five siblings.
 Claire’s mother, Constancy, was a trained nurse, involved not only with the St John’s ambulance services, but with the King Edward Hospital in Perth.
 Perhaps inspired by her mother’s work, Claire decided she too would venture down the path of nursing, and at the age of 18 began training at the Wakefield St hospital in Adelaide as a nursing sister, before passing her final exams for the Australasian Trained Nurses Association in 1911.

-Looking to further improve her qualifications, Claire and two of her nursing friends- Catherine Ella Wilson and Myrtle Wilson set sail aboard the Benella ship to England in late 1913.
+Looking to further improve her qualifications, Claire and her nursing friends- Caroline Ellen Wilson, Edith Maude Bottrill and Eleanor Opie set sail aboard the Bernella ship to England in late 1913.
 Upon arriving in England, they joined the Scottish women’s hospital, however it wasn’t long after this that war broke out.
-Nurses were needed immediately, and the three women joined the Women’s imperial service league destined for Belgium, led by Mrs St Clair Stobart.
+Nurses were needed immediately, and Claire, along with Australians Catherine Tully and Caroline Ellen Wilson joined the Women’s imperial service league destined for Belgium, led by Mrs St Clair Stobart.
 The party left for Belgium in September to assemble a privately funded auxiliary hospital unit.
 Sister Claire recounted the events to the Adelaide Register a year later, describing the journey:

 “We left London on Sunday (September 20), and arrived in Antwerp on Tuesday morning.
 The crossing was awful, and we were all sick.”